-Summary : Antarctica is among the most beautiful, pristine and least explored places on the planet.
-Truly exhilarating, mysterious and alluring!
+Summary : Antarctica is among the most beautiful, pristine and least explored places on the planet—truly exhilarating, mysterious and alluring!
 For over two centuries, the 'White Desert' has attracted scientists and adventurers, drawn by its unmatched natural beauty.
 This largely untouched wilderness is now more accessible to a new generation of intrepid explorers.
-Visit the Antarctic Peninsula and South Shetland Islands in the comfort of the Ushuaia.
+Visit the Antarctic Peninsula and the South Shetland Islands in the comfort of the Ushuaia, a former research vessel.
 From the southern spring onwards, large birds and sea mammals gather at breeding colonies and the ceaseless daylight of the southern summer makes exploration in this incomparable landscape a unique experience.

 Embark in the afternoon and meet your expedition and lecture staff.
 Settle into your cabin and sail along the famous Beagle Channel and the scenic Mackinlay Pass.

 Named after the renowned explorer, Sir Francis Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
 This creates a great upwelling of nutrients which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.
 As you sail across the passage, lecturers will be available to help in the identification of an amazing variety of seabirds, including many albatrosses, which follow in your wake.
 The open bridge policy allows you to join the officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
 A full program of lectures will be offered as well.